nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 ## §7 — Mechanics-Driven Layout

-### Cob Cop — Layout as Investigation Sequence
+### Cobb Cop — Layout as Investigation Sequence

-The layout of each Cob Cop investigation interior is the investigation sequence.
+The layout of each Cobb Cop investigation interior is the investigation sequence.
 The order in which rooms connect, the order in which sightlines reveal evidence, and the distance between related evidence pieces all determine the shape of the player's investigative experience.

 For each scene, define the intended discovery sequence before building the greybox.
 Then build the spatial layout so that movement through the space produces discoveries in the intended order.
 The geometry teaches the sequence — the player should be able to solve the investigation by following the spatial logic of the room, even without explicit prompting.